egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 Others:
 * This [comprehensive tutorial](https://crumplab.github.io/programmingforpsych/web-experiments.html)
-    * Looks really good, haven't tried it.
 * Duke's [coursera course](https://www.coursera.org/learn/duke-programming-web)
 * Codecademy's JavaScript [course](https://www.codecademy.com/learn/introduction-to-javascript)
 * w3schools.com's [tutorial](https://www.w3schools.com/js/)
 * As always, remember to look up problems you have on [stack overflow](https://stackoverflow.com/)!

 >Note: If you have never programmed before, start with the resources under 'Others'.
 They are more approachable and will teach you the basics of programming along with JavaScript.
-There are hundreds of basic these tutorials out there, find one you like!
+There are tons of these tutorials out there; find one you like!

 ## HTML

-HTML, or 'Hyper Text Markup Language' describes the content of websites.
-You can have HTML content that appears on the webpage (such as a picture or a paragraph of text), or HTML content that does not appear but contains things like JavaScript code.
+HTML, or 'Hyper Text Markup Language', describes the content of websites.
+You can have HTML content that appears on the webpage (such as a picture or a paragraph of text) or HTML content that does not appear but contains things like JavaScript code.

 Resources: